 The loop trail offers pleasant hiking through several of the dominant plant communities.
 Florida scrub-jay and gopher tortoise are common in the oak scrub.
 Seasonal wetlands host ibis, egrets, herons, wood storks and Florida sandhill cranes.
-Look for deer, turkey, and fox squirrels in the pine flatwoods.
-Hikers may leave the loop trail and follow service roads to the western side of the area to reach the mature pine flatwoods where they might see red-cockaded woodpeckers.
+Check ponds for wood ducks and mottled ducks.
+Watch for deer, turkey and fox squirrels in the pine flatwoods.
+Hike service roads to the western side of the area to reach the mature pine flatwoods where the federally endangered red-cockaded woodpeckers occur.
 Cavity trees are marked and are easy to spot.
-Open areas, such as former pastures, attract southeastern kestrels, Florida sandhill cranes, and northern harriers (winter).
+During the April to July nesting season, keep 70-80 feet (the length of a semi-trailer) from these trees.
+Open areas, such as former pastures, attract southeastern kestrels, Florida sandhill cranes and northern harriers during the winter.
+Although the animal is rarely seen, you are likely to come upon sandy mounds made by the southeastern pocket gopher.

 Wildlife Spotlight: Florida Mouse